inveniosoftware/docs-invenio-rdm/docs/install/explore.md

-# Use InvenioRDM
+# Explore InvenioRDM

+## Use your browser

+For the local development installation, navigate to [https://127.0.0.1:5000](https://127.0.0.1:5000).
+For the containerized preview, navigate to [https://127.0.0.1](https://127.0.0.1).
+Note that you might need to accept the SSL exception since it's using a test certificate.
+For the rest of this guide we assume a local development installation.

+Below, we list a small subset of the common API calls.
+For more, see the [API reference section](../reference/rest_api_index.md).

 !!! warning "Use the specified host and port"
-    Due to CSP, it is important that you use the host and port specified when running the API calls.
+    Due to CSP, it is important that you use the correct host and port specified when running the API calls.
 This means `localhost` and `127.0.0.1` are not interchangable as they usually are.
 The default is `127.0.0.1:5000` for the development installation and `127.0.0.1` for the containerized installation.
-Here we show examples with the development installation.

-### Use your browser

-Navigate to [https://127.0.0.1:5000](https://127.0.0.1:5000).
-Note that you might need to accept the SSL exception since it's using a test certificate.
-Below, we list a small subset of the common API calls.
-For more, see the [API reference section](../reference/rest_api_index.md).

-### List records
+## List records

 Let's see what is in the instance by querying the API.
 Using another terminal: